 Kristen is pretty much the closest thing to Wonder Woman I’ve ever seen.
-Standing at 6ft’ tall, this amazon warrior inspires me through her unique story.
+Standing at 6ft’ tall, this Amazon warrior inspires me through her unique story.
 Mom of 2, student, strongman competitor and now figure competitor.
-Kristen recently lost a significant amount of weight and is re-defining what a strong physic looks like.
+Kristen recently lost a significant amount of weight and is re-defining what strong physics looks like.
 And while our goals are completely different, she is focused, determined and unstoppable.
 And I dig it.
-I met Kristen at Provincials last year, and was immediately drawn to her.
+I met Kristen at Provincials last year and was immediately drawn to her.
 She was witty, snarky and so freaking persistent.
-We quickly became friends and I am ever so happy about that!
+We quickly became friends, and I am ever so happy about that!
 Kristen reminds me that there are no excuses.
 She cares for her two children, studies, trains and somehow maintains her sanity.
 She’s more Wonder Woman than I could ever be, and I’m grateful to have her in my life.

-Emilie is a power lifter.
+Emilie is a powerlifter.
 A heck of a good one too.
-She recently snagged a few Canadian records and she’s now putting the work in to give Strongman a go for the 2018 season.
+She recently snagged a few Canadian records, and she’s now putting the work in to give Strongman a go for the 2018 season.
 We haven’t officially met yet, but she was in New Brunswick when the Nationals took place.
 On route back home, she followed me on IG and moments later we were chatting away.
 It didn’t take long for me to realize I really liked her.
 In fact, I’m headed to Quebec City next week to train with her!
-She’s going to destroy me and I may take my last breath trying to keep up with her on the log press, but that’s fine by me!
+She’s going to destroy me, and I may take my last breath trying to keep up with her on the log press, but that’s fine by me!
 Surround yourself with people who are better, remember?
 Emilie reminds me that a new connection is just a click away.
-We can’t be afraid to reach out to folks who’s interest are the same.
+We can’t be afraid to reach out to folks whose interests are the same.
 That’s how we build a tribe.
 Our own little community.
 A force to be reckoned with.
-I can’t wait to officially meet her next week AND compete along side her this season!
+I can’t wait to officially meet her next week AND compete alongside her this season!

 I saved Marta for last because, well.
 Girl crush.
 This lady is the very first competitor who inspired me.
 She also scared the sh!t out of me!
 The faces that came along with some of her heaviest lifts last season were fierce!
 Marta is a light heavyweight competitor, but has been known to compete with the heavyweights, AND win!
-Honestly, this woman is incredibly strong and she became a household name quick.
+Honestly, this woman is incredibly strong, and she became a household name quick.
 “I wonder how much Marta can do on this?
 Do you think Marta can do that?”
-She works over at Carleton University in their Fitness and Recreation Program, and truly breaths the sport of lifting.
+She works over at Carleton University in their Fitness and Recreation Program, and indeed breaths the sport of lifting.
 I’ve had the opportunity to train with her recently, and she really shifted my mindset about the whole thing.
-Her dedication and focus is admirable.
+Her dedication and focus are admirable.
 Marta reminds me that you need to pay your dues.
-If I am successful at reducing my body weight to the required number, I would competing along side her next season.
+If I am successful at reducing my body weight to the required number, I would compete alongside her next season.
 Trailing behind her would be a great honour mostly because I spent all last season learning from watching her compete.
 Always focused.
 Always precise.
 Always humble.
-She is a true sport-wo-man and I am so grateful to now call her my friend.
+She is a true sport-wo-man, and I am so grateful to now call her my friend.